gaburgersnail/gaburgersnail/README.md

 My birthday is October 3rd!! 🎂 ◝(ᵔᗜᵔ)◜ !

-I really like playing Roblox Psychological horror games and PonyTown! („• ֊ •„)
+I really like playing Psychological horror games and PonyTown! („• ֊ •„)

 I LOVE drawing, it makes me comfortable (but i suck at it ( ` ᴖ ´ )...)